What We Fund and Do Not Fund

 To be eligible for a grant, organizations should be tax-exempt or seeking support for a project that would qualify as educational or charitable.
-The Fund’s grantmaking is organized around three thematic programs: Democratic Practice, Peacebuilding, and Sustainable Development, and two place-based programs: Southern China and Western Balkans.
+The Fund’s grantmaking is organized around three thematic programs: Democratic Practice, Peacebuilding, and Sustainable Development, and two place-based programs: China and Western Balkans.
 The Charles E. Culpeper Arts & Culture program, focused on New York, nurtures a vibrant and inclusive arts community in the Fund’s home city.

-While the Fund works in a variety of geographic contexts, international grantmaking is primarily focused in its two international pivotal places: Southern China and the Western Balkans.
+While the Fund works in a variety of geographic contexts, international grantmaking is primarily focused in its two international pivotal places: China and the Western Balkans.

 The RBF awards a limited number of Philanthropic Stewardship and Special Opportunities grants that support nonprofit infrastructure organizations and help to further the Fund’s mission, but does not accept unsolicited applications in these areas.

 For information about the Rockefeller Brothers Fund’s support for conferences at The Pocantico Center, view the Center’s eligibility guidelines.

 We do not provide grant support to individuals, including funding for education, health care, and travel to or attendance at conferences.

 We do not generally support meetings, publications or films, including documentaries, through its grantmaking, unless directly related to a Fund-supported project.
 Learn more about the use of The Pocantico Center for conferences.